tbook-dev/incentive-layer-docs/dev-roadmap.md

 ### 2.3 Build TON WISE Score Leaderboard

 1. Users need to be able to earn TON WISE Score points based on their on-chain activities attestations.
 With TON WISE Score Users will be able to measure and demonstrate their impact on TON.
 2. Leaderboard should be able to show the rank of high impact users.
-The rank could provide  Each user needs to have a public profile showing their TON Builder Score and key stats.&#x20;
+Each user needs to have a public profile showing their TON Builder Score and key stats.&#x20;
 3. When web3 projects onboard TON, they can find the profiles of high impact crowd on the Leaderboard, and use rewards(airdrops, tokens, NFTs etc.) to attract their participation in promotion campaigns.&#x20;

 ## 3 Product Implementation